How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

 2) Layering: A System That Keeps You Warm

-2.1 First Layer (Base Layer): Thermal Underwear
+2.1 Base Layer: Thermal Underwear

 ➤ Merino wool

-• naturally regulates temperature
+• naturally regulates body temperature

 • insulates even when damp

-• excellent antibacterial properties (resists odour)
+• excellent antibacterial properties (resists odor)

-• ideal for longer and variable activities
+• ideal for long-duration and variable-intensity activities

-➤ Synthetics (polyester, polypropylene)
+➤ Synthetic fabrics (polyester, polypropylene)

 • dry very quickly